Learn how to decode and leverage organizational culture to work more effectively with teams, stakeholders and clients.

 - Regular price US$850

-Choose this price if the fee will be paid or reimbursed in whole or in part by your organization
+Choose this price if the fee will be paid or reimbursed by your organization

 - Self-pay price US$650

-Choose this price if the fee will not be paid or reimbursed in whole or in part by your organization
+Choose this price if the fee will not be paid or reimbursed by your organization

 To deliver real value with our teams, stakeholders and clients, we need to go beyond tactics like establishing clear goals, accountability, and ROI.
 We need to understand the cultural dynamics that can catalyze or sabotage a project.
 In this course you’ll learn how to decode and leverage organizational culture to amplify the positive, long-lasting impacts of your work and drive strategic change.